- Rapid Reference 🚀

 - Make sure the CPAP/BiPAP pressures are maximized.

-- Consider the addition of nicardipine, clevidipine, IV enalaprilat, captopril, and/or fentanyl.
+- Consider the addition of nicardipine, clevidipine, IV enalaprilat, and/or captopril.
 (More on this above.)

 step #3) wean off nitroglycerine as SCAPE resolves